-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director (Education) for consideration and who after considering all the material on the record, and after considering the provisions of sections 17 (3), 18(5), 24(1) of the DSEA, 1973 read with rules 172, 173, 175 and 177 of the DSER, 1973 has found that the funds are available with the School for meeting its financial implication for the academic session 2018-19.
-Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2018-19.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director (Education) for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that funds are not available with the school for meeting financial implication for the academic session 2019-20.

-AND WHEREAS, the School may be directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance report within 30 days from the date of this order to the D.D.E (PSB).
+AND WHEREAS, the school is directed, henceforth to take necessary corrective steps on the financial and other observations noted during the above evaluation process and submit the compliance status within 30 days from the date of this order to the D.D.E (PSB).

-Accordingly, it is hereby conveyed that the proposal of fee increases for academic session 2018-19 of Mayur Public School (School ID-1002284), I.P.
-Extension, Delhi-110092 has been rejected by the Director (Education).
+Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2019-20 of Mayur Public School (School ID-1002284), I.P.
+Extension, Delhi-110092 has been accepted by the Director (Education) and the school is allowed to increase its fee by 15% to be effective from 01 July 2022.

-Further, the management of said School may be hereby directed under section 24(3) of DSEA 1973 to comply with the following directions:
+Further, the management of said School is hereby directed under section 24(3) of DSEA 1973 to comply with the following directions:

-- 1. Not to increase any fee/charges during FY 2018-19.
-In case, the school has already charged increased fee during FY 2018-19, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+- 1. To increase the fee only by the prescribed percentage from the specified date. - 2.
 To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
 Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - 3.
 To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time